 How to infuse social justice and/or ethics issues into criminal justice curricula.

 Creating advisory boards

 Chair: Darren Stocker, Saint Joseph's University

 Annual Business Meeting:

-Location: Kansas City, MO [Annual Meeting of the Academy of Criminal Justice Sciences]
+Location: TBD [gathering will be held in conjunction with the annual meeting of the Academy of Criminal Justice Sciences]